-Most assignments, even where copies are distributed in class, will be administered through the Assignments tab in Canvas.
-The short paper, Midterm test, term paper proposal and term paper must be submitted as pdf file uploads, by the posted deadline, using the portal in the Assignments section.
-(This is subject to change: I may set up submission of term papers via Turnitin.com.)
-The final examination will be held in person.
+The short paper and the term paper will be administered through the Assignments tab in Canvas.
+The short paper, term paper proposal and term paper must be submitted as pdf file uploads, by the posted deadline, using the portal in the Assignments section.
+The midterm test and final examination will be held in person.